MarcoMedrano/winston-transport-browserconsole/README.md

 # Winston Transport BrowserConsole

-Want to log in browser like using console.log but using winston?
+Want to log in browser like using console.log but taking advantage of all facilities winston provides?

 Want to filter by level in your browser?